 The outliner filter text field allows you to quickly find a component by knowing its name, or to display in the tree only the components matching the search expression.

-The Content Completion Assistant is triggered by CTRL-Space shortcut, at any point in the expression.
+The Content Completion Assistant is triggered by the CTRL+SPACE shortcut at any point in the expression.
 It shows the list of all the available XQuery functions and keywords.

-Each of the extension function is displayed together with its documentation.
-This way the relevant information is at your fingertip!
+Each of the extension functions are displayed together with their documentation, thus the relevant information is at your fingertips.

 The Content Completion Assistant offers variables and functions not only from the edited file but also from the imported XQuery modules.

 Modifications in other modules trigger the automatic update of the list of collected components